 While the need for a C-section initially may be disappointing to an an expectant mother, planning for the birth can make the experience more positive.

-In today’s blog post, obstetrician Dr. Daniela Carusi, Director of Surgical Obstetrics at Brigham and Women’s Hospital, offers valuable information and helpful advice for women who are preparing for the birth of a baby by cesarean section (C-section).
+Obstetrician Dr. Daniela Carusi, director of Surgical Obstetrics at Brigham and Women’s Hospital, offers advice for women who are preparing to give birth by C-section.

 In cases with high risk of bleeding or uterine rupture with contractions, the cesarean is typically scheduled several weeks before the due date.
 This is to minimize the risk that the mother will go into labor before the scheduled cesarean.

-After the cesarean, mothers typically stay in the hospital for four nights before going home.
-They should not drive for two weeks and should not lift more than 10-15 pounds for four weeks after delivery.
+After the c-section, moms typically stay in the hospital for four nights before going home.
+They should not drive for 2 weeks and should not lift more than 10 to 15 pounds for 4 weeks after delivery.
 This can be a challenge, especially for moms with toddlers at home.
 Extended paternal leave or having another family member on hand can be a great asset to moms in the month following cesarean delivery.

 How can you plan ahead for complex deliveries?